Amaliee25/Hp/README.md

 # slack-android-api

-slack-android-api is a library to integrate Android project to Slack Web Api.
+slack-android-api is a library to integrate Android project to [Slack Api](https://api.slack.com).

 ## Alpha 1
 Add Slack Web Api methods; (in progress):